Blosc/c-blosc2/README.rst

 (Linux, Mac OSX and Windows) and ARM (Linux), but exotic ones as IBM Blue Gene Q embedded "A2" processor are reported to work too.

+For Windows, you will need at least VS2010 SP1 or higher on x86 and x64 targets (i.e. ARM is not supported in Windows).

 Mac OSX troubleshooting
 =======================